Rémi Gaillard

 Rémi Gaillard ([ʁemi ɡajaʁ]; born 7 February 1975 in Montpellier, France) is a French prankster, YouTuber and animal rights activist.
-Well-known for his videos on YouTube, his channel is the 100th most subscribed comedy channel on YouTube with more than 7.29 million subscribers as of January 2023.
+Well known for his videos on YouTube, his channel is the 100th most subscribed comedy channel on YouTube with more than 7.4 million subscribers as of August 2024.

-After losing his job at a shoe store and leaving Preston Manor School, Rémi began to use his free time to run pranks on the public.
-Gaillard gained attention in the French media after performing a series of pranks, including an appearance disguised as a Lorient football player in the 2002 Coupe de France final match, during which he took part in the winners' celebrations and was greeted by then president of the French Republic, Jacques Chirac.
+After losing his job at a shoe store, Rémi began to use his free time to run pranks on the public.
+Gaillard gained attention in the French media in the early 2000s after performing a series of pranks, including an appearance disguised as a Lorient football player in the 2002 Coupe de France final match, during which he took part in the winners' celebrations and was greeted by then president of the French Republic, Jacques Chirac.
 He plays football non-professionally, and has posted numerous trick shot videos, including one with Brazilian footballer Ronaldo.

 Gaillard has appeared in several sports events, TV game shows and political rallies as well as the 2011 Banksy-produced documentary, The Antics Roadshow.

+On November 30, 2023, Gaillard published a video on his YouTube channel titled "EPILOGUE" in which he symbolically buried various logos of social media websites of which his content was uploaded to, alluding to a possible hiatus in his activity.

 Concept

 Rémi Gaillard became known for his videos, in which he displays an "outrageous" style of humour.
 Recurring themes include dressing up as and interpreting the behaviour of various animals in public, racing unsuspecting car-drivers whilst dressed up as Mario à la Mario Kart, and numerous provocative interactions with parking enforcement officers and the police.

-Gaillard's satirical motto is C'est en faisant n'importe quoi qu'on devient n'importe qui whose literal meaning is "It is by doing whatever that we become whoever".
+Gaillard's satirical motto is C'est en faisant n'importe quoi qu'on devient n'importe qui, meaning "It is by doing whatever that we become whoever".
 The understood meaning is satirical because "n'importe quoi" implies doing something ridiculous and "n'importe qui" implies no one important.
-It plays on a classic French proverb C'est en forgeant qu'on devient forgeron.
-Literally translated the proverb reads, "It is by smithing that one becomes a blacksmith".
+It plays on a classic French proverb C'est en forgeant qu'on devient forgeron ("It is by smithing that one becomes a blacksmith").